profile curation and automated feeds by GRRL! updated: April 25, 2026

-Bio Excerpt: Ryu Yamamoto traded legal briefs for racing briefs when she joined Japan’s Kyojo Cup in 2017, and she’s been the series’ ultimate iron woman ever since.
-The former lawyer holds an unmatched record as the only driver to compete in every single season of the all-female... (full bio below ↓↓)
+Bio Excerpt: Ryu Yamamoto traded her lawyer’s briefcase for racing gloves and became Japan’s Kyojo Cup iron woman, the only driver to compete in every season since— (full bio below ↓↓)

 Ryu Yamamoto